A Comparison of Void-Finding Algorithms using Crossing Numbers: Conclusions

 \section{Conclusions}

 We study the relative accuracy of two different void-finding algorithms in detecting dynamical void regions by examining the positions of their voids relative to non-clustering regions in the dark matter distribution.
-Using a (2~\hGpc)$^3$ $N$-body simulation from the AbacusSummit simulation suite \citep{Maksimova21}, the evolutionary history of each dark matter particle was identified using the ORIGAMI algorithm \citep{Falck12}, which counts the number of dimensions along which dark matter particles have undergone shell-crossing.
+Using a (2~\hGpc)$^3$ $N$-body simulation from the AbacusSummit simulation suite \citep{Maksimova21}, the evolutionary history of each dark matter particle is identified using a modified version of the ORIGAMI algorithm \citep{Falck12}, which counts the number of dimensions along which dark matter particles have undergone shell-crossing.
 Identifying particles with crossing number 0 as belonging to voids, we compare their positions with voids found in the corresponding halo distribution by VoidFinder and \Vsquared, two void-finding algorithms implemented in VAST \citep{Douglass22}.

 We find that while both void-finding algorithms produce voids with a central bias towards lower crossing numbers, this bias gradually diminishes at greater distances from \Vsquared void centers, while the preference remains strong up to the edge of VoidFinder voids.
 This suggests that \Vsquared includes the shell-crossing region surrounding voids as part of the void volume.
-Further, at the void edge defined as $r/R_\text{eff}\approx1$, voids found by VoidFinder have a preference for higher crossing numbers that is even stronger than the background distribution at larger radii, in good agreement with the shell-crossing predictions of the excursion-set formalism by \cite{Sheth04}.
+Further, at the void edge defined as $r/R_{\rm eff} \approx 1$, voids found by VoidFinder have a preference for higher crossing numbers that is even stronger than the background distribution at larger radii, in good agreement with the shell-crossing predictions of the excursion-set formalism by \cite{Sheth04}.
 This feature is absent in the distribution of crossing numbers around voids found by \Vsquared.